Digital-Ronin-LLC/territory-management/web/progress-log.md

 ## May 16, 2025

+### Fixed ECharts Runtime Errors
+- Resolved "Cannot read properties of undefined (reading 'get')" error
+- Completely refactored PyramidChartWidget to be more robust
+- Simplified chart state management to prevent access to undefined objects
+- Added error boundaries and defensive programming to handle edge cases
+- Improved WidgetCard to initialize modal root safely outside of render cycle
+- Added fallbacks and error handling in critical component sections

+### Technical Implementation Details
+- Completely rewrote the PyramidChartWidget component with a safe implementation
+- Removed direct access to chart methods that could cause errors
+- Used a cleaner state management approach with useState instead of useRef for data
+- Added proper null checks and error handling throughout components
+- Fixed modal root initialization to happen once outside of component rendering
+- Added error prevention for link clicks to avoid page navigation
+- Enhanced the CSS for better visualization and error state handling
+- Restructured component code for better maintainability

+### Fixed Maximum Update Depth Error in Funnel Charts
+- Resolved infinite loop issue causing "Maximum update depth exceeded" error
+- Optimized PyramidChartWidget to prevent unnecessary re-renders
+- Implemented React.memo and useCallback for better performance
+- Fixed issues with state updates during render cycle
+- Used useRef to store values that shouldn't trigger re-renders
+- Enhanced WidgetCard component to prevent unnecessary state updates

 ### Implemented ECharts Funnel Chart
 - Replaced the custom pyramid chart implementation with ECharts' funnel chart
 - Added echarts and echarts-for-react dependencies to package.json